SiliconSelf/cookbook/content/docs/lunch/blackbeanquesadilla.md

 2. Cut lime into quarters
 3. Drain and rinse beans
 4. Slice strips off of green pepper, then dice.
-5. Combine all of the sour cream with the juice of a quarter of the lime.
+5. Combine all the sour cream with the juice of a quarter of the lime.
 Stir to combine, then add water a small amount at a time until the sour cream reaches a drizzling consistency.

 ### 2. Making The Filling

 1. Heat your frying pan to medium-high heat and melt 1Tbsp of butter.
-2. Once butter is melted, add all of the diced green pepper cooking for 3-4 minutes until softened.
+2. Once butter is melted, add all the diced green pepper cooking for 3-4 minutes until softened.
 3. Add black beans, tex mex sauce, salt, and pepper.
 Cook until beans are heated through.